Pave provides insight into the 10th, 25th, 50th, 75th and 90th percentiles per role.

 Sample Size and Percentiles

 Note that the individual compensation components -- base, variable, total equity, annual equity -- are all independent of each other.
-The 50th percentile associated the base salary does not necessarily correspond with the 50th percentile of variable, nor total salary.
+The 50th percentile associated with the base salary does not necessarily correspond with the 50th percentile of variable, nor total salary.
 Similarly, the 50th percentile of total equity does not correspond with the same record as the 50th percentile of annual equity.
 Simply put, adding the 50th percentile for cash and equity components will not result in the 50th percentile for total compensation.
 The percentiles for each compensation component are evaluated independently of each other.